Testimony Before Joint Committee on the Public Schools Underscores Need for Online and Blended LearningPosted by Dr. Rich Bozza on 12/20/2012

 That leads to a need to elevate the profession of teaching in the same way that high-performing countries like Korea, Singapore and Finland currently do.
 The Department of Education is working toward this goal with the RESPECT Project.3 I support these efforts and others such as mentoring that help teachers develop themselves as professionals.
 I believe that will go a long way toward increasing teacher satisfaction scores.

-How iPads, Apps, Twitter and More Engage and Educate StudentsPosted by Dr. Rich Bozza at 2/9/2012
+How iPads, Apps, Twitter and More Engage and Educate StudentsPosted by Dr. Rich Bozza on 2/9/2012

 It used to be that students had to turn off their phones and other technology when they entered the classroom.
 Now, in some cases, they’re directed to power them on.
 It’s part of the drive toward technology for schools seeking to meet new statewide curriculum standards requiring students to master 21st century skills.
 That means many educators are now embracing once-banned smart phones, iPads and similar devices, as well as social media platforms from YouTube to Twitter.